Automated data onboarding: action execution tasks

 C.2 Create and Update Lead in Systems

 This step is straightforward.
-If a duplicate record already exists in your system, then update it.
+If a duplicate record already exists in your data entry system, then update it.
 If not, add a new record.
 No need to belabor this point.

 C.3 Convert a Lead to a Contact